 - 3. Chair Bridge to call on the Engineer to provide a summary of the report - 4.
 Chair Bridge to call on Town staff to provide any additional comments - 5.
 Chair Bridge to call on persons in attendance wishing to provide information that might influence Council's decision on the matter - 6.
-Council questions and further comments - 7.
+Chair Bridge to provide opportunity for affected landowners to either add or remove their names from the Section 4 petition - 7.
+Council questions and further comments - 8.
 Chair Bridge to state: